mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

 To prove that this works, let's implement the part of the add-on that displays all the previously entered annotations.
-This is implemented as a panel that's shown in response to the widget's 'right-click' message.
-Here's the code to create the panel, which can go in the `main` function.
+This is implemented as a panel that's shown in response to the widget's `right-click` message.

-    annotationList = panels.Panel({
-      width: 420,
-      height: 150,
-      contentURL: data.url('list/annotation-list.html'),
-      contentScriptFile: [data.url('jquery-1.4.2.min.js'),
-                          data.url('list/annotation-list.js')],
-      contentScriptWhen: 'ready',
-      onShow: function() {
-        this.postMessage(simpleStorage.storage.array);
-      },
-      onMessage: function(message) {
-          require('tabs').open(message);
-      }
-    })

-When the panel is shown we send it the array of stored annotations.

-The user will be able to click links in the panel, but we want to open them in the main browser window rather than the panel.
-So the panel's content script will send the URL to the add-on where we use the `tabs` module to open it in a new tab.

-Update the widget code to show the panel on receipt of a 'right-click'
-message:

-    widget = widgets.Widget({
-      label: 'Annotator',
-      contentURL: data.url('widget/pencil-off.jpg'),
-      contentScriptWhen: 'ready',
-      contentScriptFile: data.url('widget/widget.js'),
-      onMessage: function(message) {
-        if (message == 'left-click') {
-          console.log('activate/deactivate');
-          toggleActivation()?
-                            widget.contentURL=data.url('widget/pencil-on.jpg')
-                           :widget.contentURL=data.url('widget/pencil-off.jpg');
-        }
-        else if (message == 'right-click') {
-          console.log('show annotation list');
-          annotationList.show();
-        }
-      }
-    });
+The panel has three new files associated with it:

+* a content-script which builds the panel content
+* a simple HTML file used as a template for the panel's content
+* a simple CSS file to provide some basic styling.

+These three files can all go in a new subdirectory of `data` which we will call `list`.

 ### Annotation List Content Script ###

-Here's the annotation list's content script, which you can save as `annotation-list.js` in a new `list` subdirectory of `data`:
+Here's the annotation list's content script:

     onMessage = function onMessage(storedAnnotations) {
       var annotationList = $('#annotation-list');